 Once the legal right to explore a property has been acquired, all costs directly related to exploration and evaluation expenditures are recognized and capitalized, in addition to the acquisition costs.
-These direct expenditures include such costs as material used, surveying costs, drilling costs and payments made to contractors during the exploration phase.
+These direct expenditures include such costs as the material used, surveying costs, drilling costs and payments made to contractors during the exploration phase.
 Costs not directly attributable to exploration and evaluation activities, including general and administrative overhead costs, are expensed in the period in which they occur.

-Notes to The Condensed Interim Consolidated Financial Statements For the Six Months Ended April 30, 2021 and 2020 (Unaudited - Expressed in Canadian Dollars)
+Notes to Condensed Interim Consolidated Financial Statements Six Months Ended April 30, 2022 and 2021 (Unaudited - Expressed in Canadian Dollars)

-e) Exploration and evaluation assets (continued)
+- e) Exploration and evaluation assets (continued) - (ii) Exploration and evaluation expenditures (continued)